-Having been impressed with Ready Camp before on our visit to the Blackmore site in Worcestershire, we decided to head off for a 2 night stay at the Tamworth site to get away from it all and have some quality family time.
+Having been impressed with Ready Camp before on our visit to the Blackmore site in Worcestershire, we decided to head off for a 2 night stay at the Tamworth site (or as it’s often known Drayton Manor Glamping) to get away from it all and have some quality family time.

 Ready Camp’s survey said that 42% of adults check work emails at the weekend.
 Hands up we’re guilty of this.
 We are also guilty of spending whole weekends catching up on household chores and doing the DIY jobs instead of making time to have fun with our kids.
 We needed a weekend away together!